ipspace/netlab-examples/VLAN/vlan-access-stretch/README.md

 ## Changing Device Types

-This topology can be used with all network devices supporting VLAN configuration module and all virtualization providers supported by *netsim-tools*:
+This topology can be used with all network devices supporting VLAN configuration module and all virtualization providers supported by *netlab*:

 * To change the switch device type, use `-s groups.switches.device=xxx` CLI argument
 * To change the virtualization provider, use `-p` CLI argument.